Casali homers off Corbin, Reds beat Nationals 9-3

+CINCINNATI (AP) — Few teams handle Patrick Corbin’s slider with such aplomb.
+From the outset, Curt Casali and the Cincinnati Reds knew what they were doing.

-CINCINNATI (AP) — Curt Casali hit a three-run homer off Patrick Corbin, who had one of the worst starts of his career, and the Cincinnati Reds beat Washington 9-3 Friday night to end the Nationals’ streak of eight straight wins at Great American Ball Park.
+Casali hit a three-run homer off Corbin, who had one of the worst starts of his career, and Cincinnati beat Washington 9-3 Friday night to end the Nationals’ streak of eight straight wins at Great American Ball Park.

 The Reds made quick work of one of the majors’ best pitchers.